webber2408/CricketInfo/README.md

   ![](screenshots/5_YourSubs.png)

-- Going to the subscription page of topic one (Teams available in a country) where you can see advertisements and its unsubscribe button
+- Going to the subscription page of topic one (Teams available in a country)

   ![](screenshots/6_SubscriptionPage.png)